azkaihsan/cyclistic-bike-share-analysis/README.md

 ## 📎 License

-This project is for educational and portfolio purposes.
-Not affiliated with Cyclistic.
+This project is licensed under the MIT License.

+Author Developed by Azka Ihsan Nurrahman – Feel free to reach out for collaboration or feedback!

 ---